KPI’s and Data Dashboard Design

 How to develop a KPI-focused data dashboard

 Presenting information alone is not enough.
 You need to quantify and qualify data according to different processes, users, and timelines.
 Not all information is created equal, with your most important data needing to be shaped, supported, and integrated across business structures.
-Learn how to design data dashboard for more profit .
+Learn how to design a data dashboard for more profit.

 Define your KPIs